 - Scott Pilgrim has Envy Adams, one of Scott's exes who found massive success in the music world and has transitioned from cute geek girl into full-on Alpha Bitch.
 That said she isn't so much evil as a Jerkass with hints of Jerk Ass Woobie.

-- The title characters in the Josie and the Pussycats movie become like this, albeit unwittingly.
+- The title characters in Josie and the Pussycats (2001) become like this, albeit unwittingly.
 Josie herself winds up getting brainwashed with subliminal messages in order to turn her into The Prima Donna who will break up the band and pursue a solo career, since MegaRecords was getting annoyed with Melody and Valerie and felt that Josie could sell more records on her own.
 This was all masterminded by Fiona, the diva-ish CEO of MegaRecords and a more conventional example of this trope.
 While not a singer herself, she was the one responsible for putting subliminal messages into her label's music in order to sell consumer products to teenagers.
 Her real goal, however, was to use the messages to get people to like her and look up to her as a fashion idol, having never gotten over the brutal humiliation she suffered in high school for her bad teeth and her lisp.

-- Hot Witch Alisa in the movie adaptation of Night Watch.
-She's played by Russian pop star Zhanna Friske, by the way.
+- Hot Witch Alisa in Night Watch, played by Russian pop star Zhanna Friske.

 - The would-be assassin in the first episode of Merlin.
 The singer was a disguise, a glamor, but she still put everyone into a coma-type thing so she could kill Uther and Arthur and only failed due to Merlin's intervention.